emo-bon/momics-demos/README.md

 Please, consider open [issues](https://github.com/palec87/marine-omics/issues) with your dream workflow suggestions.
 I can be to certain extend your worker until 31/8.
 PRs are greatly welcome too.

-# Dependencies
-- Currently `venv` is enough, no need for setting up `conda`, meaning that the dependencies are pure python.
-- Utility functionalities are developed in parallel in this [repo](https://github.com/palec87/marine-omics).
-Currently not distributed with PyPI, install with `pip install https://github.com/palec87/marine-omics.git`.
-- Dashboards are developed in [panel](https://panel.holoviz.org/)
-  - If you put the NB code in the script, you can serve the dashboard in the browser using `panel serve app.py --dev`.
-  - You can however serve the NB as well, `panel serve app.ipynb --dev`.
-- For statistics, we use [pingouin](https://pingouin-stats.org/build/html/index.html) and [scikit-bio](https://scikit.bio/).
-- Data part is handled by `pandas`, `numpy` etc. This might be upgraded to `polars`/`fire-ducks`.
-- Galaxy support is built upon [bioblend](https://bioblend.readthedocs.io/en/latest/).
-- Visualization are currently **not** interactive and developed in `seaborn` or `matplotlib`.
-This will likely change to `holoviz`.
-- Interactive parts use `jupyterlab`.
-- Google Colab currently does not display `panel` dashboards correctly.

 # Design principles
 1. Minimize dependencies to facilitate wide adaptation and further development of the codebase.
 2. Simplicity over speed, however performance is considered.